colrich/educates-buildservice/workshops/lab-et-workshop-playground/workshop/content/04-working-on-content.md

 The process of working on content within the playground then becomes:

-* Make modifications to workshop content.
+* Make modifications to the workshop content.
 * Upload the workshop content to the playground registry using ``imgpkg``.
 * Terminate the existing playground workshop session if still running.
 * Start a new playground workshop session.